Erziok/Erziok/README.md

 ## About me 👨‍💻

-I'm 24 years old and I'm a Computer Engineering student from Chile
+I'm 24 years old and I'm a Computer Science student from Chile

 ## My Projects 💻